Use of Pricing Tables in Web Design – Starkly Comparison

 - Visual differentiation of not only headers and data in cells, but also contrast between columns or rows with special offers.
 For example, free package or best plan is often highlighted;

-- Make table background standing out from the site in order to strike the eye;
+- Make the table background standing out from the site in order to strike the eye;

 - Use of icons, tags, check or close marks and even call-to-action buttons;